 In the midst of all this activity and growth, maintaining consistent communication with and providing information to the public and stakeholders is an important task.
 To that end, we have created new municipal tip cards, which are already helping inform council members and citizens about municipal best practices, local complaint processes and more.
 We are also working on new brochures and other informational materials.
 These are all available on our website to download, or you can contact us to request your own copies.

-To stay up to date with our office during these busy times, subscribe to our Newsletter, follow us on Twitter, like us on Facebook and LinkedIn, and check our website for regular updates.
+To stay up to date with our office during these busy times, subscribe to our Newsletter, follow us on This link opens in a new tabTwitter, like us on This link opens in a new tabFacebook and This link opens in a new tabLinkedIn, and check our website for regular updates.